Robot Arena 2: Design and Destroy: Gameplay

 Robot Arena 2: Design and Destroy is an Action game.
 The player controls a radio-controlled robot which battles it out with other robots in order to win.
 Ways to win a battle include destroying the opponent's control board, immobilizing the opponent (such as flipping them over), having the most points at the end or in some cases eliminating them by pushing them into pits.

 Different types of arenas are available to play, either being a standard map, a tabletop map, or a "king of the hill" map.

 Different game types are available in single player, where either the player can play against 1 opponent, 3 others in a Battle Royale, or a 2v2 team-based match.

 The main game mode is League mode where the player competes against fifteen other teams in nine events.
 The winner is the team with the most points at the end of the season.

 Multiplayer is also available, where up to four players can pit their designs against their opponents.
 Online play was also supported which was facilitated by GameSpy.

 There is also an exhibition mode, where you can place any of your bots against any computer bot in the game in a match, with settings controlling time limit, match type & arena, and if the hazards are active.

 Reception

 The game received very positive reviews from critics and fans alike, and is widely considered the best robot combat video game ever released, better even than the officially licensed Robot Wars games.
-The graphics were decent for its time, while the physics were much more realistic than the ones seen in the Robot Wars games.
 As of 2025, the game retains a cult following online, most notably on GameTechMods, which hosts frequent tournaments.

 GameSpy gave it 77 out of 100 writing "A pleasant surprise.
 Whether you're going head-to-head against formidable AI bots or human opponents, it has plenty to offer both newcomers and bot-bashing aficionados alike".